adcondev/my-learning-notes/RED2000/NOTES.md

 - I worked on a method to autoreduce the table columns to fit the paper width.
 It is `reduceFromLongest`, it is a helper function that reduces the columns widths depending on the longest column.
 I will merge the changes into the `adcondev/poster` repository.
 - Pending refactoring will be needed for the `tables` package.
 It will be needed to handler the autoreduction of columns widths.

+- Started the day with a refactoring the `executor` handler for `table` command.
+Main function has became very complex and it is not easy to test.
+I will try to break it down into smaller functions.
+- I updated tests and documentation of the recent changes to the table handler and autoreduction of columns widths.
+Same for the `builder` package, now it generates JSON table commands with autoreduce option.
+- I opened a PR for the `adcondev/poster` repository.
+As soon i merge the changes to master i will start a (better) proper planning to integrate the `table` package to the `emulator` one.
+They were successfully merged.
+- I will do some improvements in the entire `.github/workflows` folder.
+I will try to improve clarity and organization of the workflows.

 ---

 ## 🎯 **Current Focus Areas**